-Ocean Odyssey drilling platform converted to launch first offshore rockets from the equator.
+Ocean Odyssey — first mobile offshore platform converted to launch rockets from the equator.

 Offshore oil and natural gas platforms have found use after retirement.
 Hundreds of former platforms serve as aquatic habitats; two historic jack-up rigs have been converted into museums and education centers in Texas and Louisiana; and a self-propelled platform launched satellites into orbit from 1999 to 2014.

-About 10 percent of decommissioned petroleum production platforms in the Gulf of Mexico have been converted to permanent reefs, according to the National Oceanic and Atmospheric Administration (see Rigs to Reefs).
+About 10 percent of the thousands of decommissioned petroleum production platforms in the Gulf of Mexico have been converted to permanent reefs, according to the National Oceanic and Atmospheric Administration (learn more in Rigs to Reefs).

 In Galveston Bay, Texas, a retired jack-up drilling rig, the Ocean Star, opened as a petroleum museum in 1997 after drilling more than 200 wells.
 Another offshore museum, Mr. Charlie in Morgan City, Louisiana, was the first submersible drilling rig when it was launched in 1953 (see Mr. Charlie, First Mobile Offshore Drilling Rig).